USS Bataan hosts distinguished visitors from Qatar at sea

 |0

-This work, USS Bataan hosts distinguished visitors from Qatar at sea, by PO2 Naomi Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Bataan hosts distinguished visitors from Qatar at sea, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT